PhD, Folklore and Folklife, University of Pennsylvania, Philadelphia, PA, 1996

 BA, History, Georgetown University, Washington, DC, 1986

-At GSU Kate teaches HIST 2110 US Survey, HIST 4225 Immigrants in America, HIST 4325 Introduction to Historic Preservation and Public History, HIST 4330/6920 Oral History, HIST 7040 Issues & Interpretations in Public History, HIST 8740 Material Culture, and HIST 8800 Directed Study in Public History.
-She is the primary advisor for all Master of Heritage Preservation students in the Public History track.
+At GSU she teaches HIST 2110 US Survey, HIST 4225 Immigrants in America, HIST 4325 Introduction to Public History and Historic Preservation, HIST 4330/6920 Oral History, HIST 7040 Issues & Interpretations in Public History, HIST 8740 Material Culture, and HIST 8800 Directed Study in Public History.
+She is the primary advisor for all Masters of Heritage Preservation (MHP) students in the public history track.

-Book Ethnic Renewal in Philadelphia’s Chinatown: Space, Place and Struggle (Philadelphia: Temple University Press, 2015)
+Ethnic Renewal in Philadelphia’s Chinatown: Space, Place and Struggle (Philadelphia: Temple University Press, 2015).

 “From Peopling to Postethnic: Pennsylvania Pluralism Reconsidered,” with Rosalind Beiler, Pennsylvania Magazine of History and Biography 140 no. 3 (October 2016), 257-270.